Dzi4d3k/FS17_IberianSouthland/README.md

 Greetings to all, thank you for your participation ;)
 <br >
 <br>
-NOTE: The font for the text in signboard is Calibir in Bold, the size? the right one for the signboard size.
+NOTE: The font for the text in signboard is Calibri in Bold, the size? the right one for the signboard size.